softlayer/softlayer-python/developers-guide.md

 ## Modules

 Modules are Python executable files in the <samp>SoftLayer/CLI/modules</samp> directory.
-Each file contains specific definitions and statements that handle most of the heavy lifting.
+Each one contains specific definitions and statements that handle most of the heavy lifting.

 The file name of each module is the exact name you'll use after `sl` (minus the <samp>.py</samp> suffix).
 For example, running `sl vs` references the <samp>SoftLayer/CLI/modules/vs.py</samp> module.